 Lead climbing is inherently more dangerous.
 Please stay safe.
-ATC is the only acceptable device for the Lead test.
-You must bring your own rope to Lead climb in the gym.
+You must bring your own rope and assisted-braking belay device to Lead climb in the gym.

 The following aspects will be assessed during the Lead test.
 Any questions or concerns must be raised to the examiner before the start of the test.
 No coaching may take place during test and examiners reserve the right to fail participants should their belying be deemed unsafe.